TobyHFerguson/CDSW-certification/README.md

 If we find a value of 110 or 120 in the DISPCODE field we will replace it with 1100 or 1200

-If we find a BLANK value in any field we will replace it with a 9
+If we find a BLANK value in any field we drop the record.
+This is the default behavior of the mechanism used to read the records so makes the coding easier.

 \_MICHD is not present in the years 2011 thru 2014 so is calculated as defined in the [2015 Codebook](https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf)

 # Target Response
 \_CASTHMS1 is the target field indicating whether someone is asthmatic (\_CASTHMS1 has the value 1) or not